Yeni Akit: Role in Turkish Council of State shooting

-Hate Speech
+Hate speech

-According to a report published by the Hrant Dink Foundation, Yeni Akit is one of the top three Turkish newspapers featuring hate speech.
+Yeni Akit is a Turkish newspaper that has long been known for its conservative views, particularly regarding religious and cultural values that are considered important to conservative circles in Turkey.
+As a newspaper with a conservative approach, Yeni Akit often reviews topics such as the role of the family, public morality, and social policies that are in accordance with religious and traditional values.
+However, in its efforts to uphold these values, some of its coverage can indirectly create negative impressions of minority groups, such as the LGBT community, women fighting for their rights, and minority ethnic groups.

-Yeni Akit is known for featuring opposite ideas against Jews, Armenians, Greeks, Yazidis, Gülenists, Alevis, atheists, LGBT, secularists, freemasons, socialists, communists, pan-Turkists, Kemalists, Grey Wolves, and feminists, among others, on a daily basis.
+Yeni Akit often displays hate speech towards various groups, such as the Jewish, Armenian, Greek, Yazidi communities, as well as individuals or groups considered to deviate from the Islamist ideology they adhere to, including Gülenists, Alevis, atheists, and also the LGBT community.
+In addition, this newspaper often engages in hate speech against secularists, freemasons, and various other socio-political currents, such as socialism, communism, pan-Turkism, Kemalism, and groups such as the Grey Wolves and feminists.

-Anti-semitism
+Antisemitism

 In May 2014, Yeni Akit sought to blame Jews in the country's recent Soma coal mine disaster that left over 300 dead.
 The newspaper criticized the mine's owner for having a Jewish son-in-law and "Zionist-dominated media" for distorting the story.

 In September 2014, Yeni Akit columnist Faruk Cose called for Turkish Jews to be taxed to pay for reconstructing buildings damaged in Gaza during Israel's Operation Protective Edge.

 In July 2014, the newspaper used a picture of Adolf Hitler as the centerpiece for its daily word game, and the phrase "Seni arıyoruz" translating to We long for you as the answer to the puzzle.